Canadian Centenary Series: Developments in the series

-The original plan for the series is indicated in the first volume to be published, Upper Canada: The Formative Years, 1784 - 1841.
-The editors initially envisaged seventeen volumes, with generic place-holder titles.
+The original plan for the series is indicated in the first volume to be published, Upper Canada: The Formative Years, 1784–1841.
+The editors initially envisaged seventeen volumes, with generic placeholder titles.
 As each author prepared their volume, the generic titles would be fleshed out.
-For example, the first volume went from the generic title "The North to 1632" to Early Voyages and Northern Approaches, 1000-1632.
+For example, the first volume went from the generic title "The North to 1632" to Early Voyages and Northern Approaches, 1000–1632.

 As the series developed, there were some changes to the general plan.
-The projected volume "The North, 1670 - 1857" by E.E.
-Rich became The Fur Trade and the Northwest to 1857, while the projected volume "The North, 1870-1965" by Morris Zaslow became two volumes: The Opening of the Canadian North, 1870-1914 and The Northward Expansion of Canada 1914-1967.
-Similarly, the proposed final volume with the generic title "Epilogue, 1940-1967", with no author initially assigned, was split into two volumes: The Forked Road: Canada, 1939-1957 by Creighton himself, and Canada 1957-1967: The Years of Uncertainty and Innovation by Jack Granatstein.
+The projected volume "The North, 1670–1857" by E.E.
+Rich became The Fur Trade and the Northwest to 1857, while the projected volume "The North, 1870–1965" by Morris Zaslow became two volumes: The Opening of the Canadian North, 1870–1914 and The Northward Expansion of Canada 1914–1967.
+Similarly, the proposed final volume with the generic title "Epilogue, 1940–1967", with no author initially assigned, was split into two volumes: The Forked Road: Canada, 1939–1957 by Creighton himself, and Canada 1957–1967: The Years of Uncertainty and Innovation by Jack Granatstein.